masutaka/circleci-bundle-update-pr/README.md

-    -a, --assignees alice,bob,carol  Assign the PR to them -r, --reviewers alice,bob,carol  Request PR review to them -l, --labels "In Review, Update" Add labels to the PR -d, --duplicate                  Make PR if it has already existed
+    -a, --assignees alice,bob,carol  Assign the PR to them -r, --reviewers alice,bob,carol  Request PR review to them -l, --labels "In Review, Update" Add labels to the PR -d, --duplicate                  Make PR even if it has already existed
 ```

 ## Contributing